-If you are in Pai, the Pai Canyon is a must see place you will want to visit.
+The Pai Canyon is a must see place while you are in Pai.
 It’s a place to go and to see the sunset view or for its spectacular view but so be sure to check the sunset timing before heading over.

 If you are interested in hiking or feeling active you can spend hours climbing and getting lost in the woods.

 You can jump off the rocks but don’t dive obviously be sure to check the water depth before taking the leap otherwise you will break your neck.

 Pombok Waterfall is a little more secluded, the pool tends to be in the shade most of the time due to the high cliffs around it.

 The Mor Paeng waterfalls can become fairly busy with tourists.
 There’s a lower pool with a stair case leading down to a bigger pool which is quiet.
-Well worth the visit.

 I would recommend visiting the waterfalls early to enjoy it more, by mid day they can be super busy with tourists.

-Pai’s Walking Street
+Walk Pai’s Walking Street

 It more the fact of its history when it was built by the Japanese to transport weapons to Burma during the second world war.

-The Land Crack
+See The Land Crack

 In 2008 the land began to split and crack due to some weird soil erosion.
-So the inventive farmer turned his property into a bit of a tourist attraction
+So the inventive farmer turned his property into a bit of a tourist attraction.